IE 11 is not supported. For an optimal experience visit our site on another browser.

 But you should seek prompt medical attention if you notice any other symptoms, particularly the above symptoms that affect the rest of your body, like widespread pain, fever or nausea, the experts say.
 Those are signs that you were bitten by a venomous spider, which means you'll require medical treatment.

-And, certainly, if you know for sure that you were bitten by a venomous spider, you should get medical attention.
-Medline Plus advises people who are concerned about a spider bite to call poison control or 911 for first aid guidance and further instructions.
+If you know for sure that you were bitten by a venomous spider, you should get medical attention.
+Anyone who's concerned about a spider bite to call poison control or 911 for first aid guidance and further instructions, Medline Plus advises.

 Treatment at the hospital for a spider bite might include antivenom, antibiotics, pain medication and wound care, depending on the type of spider responsible for the bite, MedlinePlus says.
 With prompt treatment, severe symptoms tend to improve within a few days while other milder symptoms may linger for weeks.